 Emphasizes the use of the nursing process as the framework for addressing the family/community/population as client.
 Nursing role abilities inherent in the conduct of family/community/population-focused practice.
-Prerequisites: Current RN license and admitted to major.
+Prerequisites: Current unencumbered RN license; Prerequisite/Co-requisite: NRSG 3100.